AMD Ryzen Threadripper: Everything we know so far about this monster CPU

 AMD gears up for battle versus Intel in the core wars.

-- Threadripper release dates
+- Ryzen Threadripper release date

-- It will support up to 1TB of RAM
+- Threadripper will support up to 2TB of RAM, but...

 - The Ryzen Threadripper 1950X ($999 on Amazon) features 16 cores with simultaneous multi-threading (SMT) for 32 threads of compute power.
 The base clock speed of the chip is 3.4GHz, with a 4GHz boost speed.

-- All Threadripper chips pack a whopping 64 PCI-E lanes
+- All Threadripper chips pack a whopping 64 PCI-E lanes.

-- Memory: Quad-channel DDR4
+- Memory: Quad-channel DDR4.

 - Platform: X399 with a new TR4 socket that is incompatible with existing Ryzen chips.

 - All chips are unlocked for overclocking adventures.

 - Can’t be “delidded” easily, as it uses a solder thermal interface material.